denoland/docs/runtime/manual/advanced/typescript/overview.md

+---
-# Overview of TypeScript in Deno
+title: "Overview of TypeScript in Deno"
+oldUrl:
+  - /runtime/manual/advanced/typescript/
+  - /runtime/manual/typescript/
+  - /runtime/manual/typescript/overview/
+  - /runtime/manual/getting_started/typescript/
+---

 One of the benefits of Deno is that it treats TypeScript as a first class language, just like JavaScript or WebAssembly, when running code in Deno.
 What